 The Red Maids Society exists to keep former pupils and staff of the Red Maids’ School, Bristol, in touch with each other, to share news of the School and of Red Maids around the world and to support our more senior members.
-We currently have almost 1,500 members worldwide, of which about one third still live in and around Bristol and the South West.
+We currently have over 1,500 members worldwide, many of whom still live in and around Bristol and the South West.

 For over 100 years, Red Maids have been walking through the gates on Westbury Hill and into school.
 For almost 400 years they have been part of the history of the City of Bristol: founded by merchant and mayor of Bristol, John Whitson, in 1634, the girls have always been ‘apparelled in red’, studying and learning, developing lifelong friendships and making their way in the wider world, each generation benefiting from the most modern education of their time.